vy-deps/cmake-shader-compiler/README.md

 shaders.hpp
 ```

-Don't add it to cmake project sources, because macro `add_opengl_shaders` already does that.
+Don't add it to cmake project sources, because macro `add_opengl_shaders`/`vulkan-shaders` already does that.
 Just include `shaders.hpp` in any file which needs shaders binary code, and use it!
+Also you might want to add these cpp/hpp files to your git ignore file.

 ## Thirdparty